pasc85/ReflectionLayer/README.md

 ## Use of the reflection layer

 The notebook <code>reflection_algorithm_demo</code> goes through the steps used in the reflection layer.
-It gives some additional explanations (cf. also last section below) on the mathematical steps and also helps read through the code (there is a lot of broadcasting :flushed:).
+It gives some additional explanations (cf. also the last section below) on the mathematical steps and also helps read through the code (there is a lot of broadcasting :flushed:).

 # Results